 - Jute twine

-When your bunches are all sorted, tie your paddle wireto the wreath form using a few tight knots.
+Once my bunches were sorted, I tied some paddle wire to the wreath form using a few tight knots.